miziha-zp/BiuG-XMRec-WSDMCup22/readme.md

   We run the four methods(EASE_r, ItemKNN, SLIM, Item2Vec) is from the collection **[Open-Match-Benchmark](https://openbenchmark.github.io/BARS/)**[6], many thanks for their work.
 For more detail, feel free to visit their [websit](https://openbenchmark.github.io/BARS/)

+- itemCF[8]

+  ItemCF is classic collaborative filtering method, which recommend similar items similar to those purchased by the user.
+In this competition, we adapt itemCF to a ranking use.
+For a pair(user, item) to be scored, we simply calculate the similarity between the item and items which the use purchased before,  then get a similarity sequence.
+We use the some the statistics for this sequence as the final score.

+  For the similarity calculation between the two items, different ways are adapted by us.
+  - IOU(intersection of union between the users sequence of two items.)
+  - cosine(cosine similarity between the users sequence of two items.)
+  - cosine_item2vec(cosine similarity between the items vectors(which got from the item2vec[9]))

+  For the statistics for this similarity sequence, different ways are adapted by us.
+  -

+- userCF

 ### Bringing in useful information from the source market

+### learn to rank

 an overall benchmark is below.